-- Charcoal binds to certain poisons, heavy metals, and other toxins and flush them from your body, making it a wonder substance for acute and general detoxification.
+- Charcoal binds to toxins and helps to flush them from your body, making it a powerful substance for general detoxification.

-- Activated charcoal is the byproduct of burning a carbon source like wood or (better yet) coconut shells.
-The substance is “activated” by high temperatures, resulting in a highly adsorbent material with millions of tiny pores that capture, bind, and remove poisons, heavy metals, chemicals, and intestinal gases.
+- Activated charcoal comes from burning a carbon source like wood or (better yet) coconut shells.
+The substance is “activated” by high temperatures, creating millions of tiny pores that capture, bind and remove heavy metals, bacteria and intestinal gases.

-- Take activated charcoal powder or capsules when you eat out at restaurants, drink bad quality coffee, when you travel, when you feel moody or tired, and when you drink alcohol.
+- Take activated charcoal powder or capsules when you eat out at restaurants, when you travel, when you feel bloated and when you overindulge on the weekends.

 Activated charcoal is having a moment.
-You’ve likely seen activated charcoal “wellness” shots at your local hipster coffee shop, or perhaps you’ve swigged it as a juice.
-But its use as a detox and healing remedy goes way back — traditional healers have used it for thousands of years, because of its numerous benefits.
+You’ve likely seen charcoal “wellness” shots at your local hipster coffee shop, or perhaps you’ve swigged it at a juice bar.
+Its use as a detox and healing remedy goes way back — traditional healers have used it for thousands of years because of its numerous benefits.

-One of the main tenets of a Bulletproof lifestyle is avoiding the things that make you weak.
+The best way to lead a Bulletproof lifestyle is by avoiding the things that make you weak.
 This includes energy-sapping processed snacks, sugar, and overexposure to toxic chemicals.
-But sometimes avoiding crappy food and environmental toxins is easier said than done.
-Whether you’re forced to eat at a less-than-ideal restaurant or you want to try a deeper detox, activated charcoal is your ally.
+But sometimes avoiding crappy food and toxins is easier said than done.
+Whether you’re forced to eat at a less-than-ideal restaurant or you want to try a deeper detox, charcoal is your ally.

 What is activated charcoal?

 Activated charcoal is the byproduct of burning a carbon source like wood or (better yet) coconut shells.
-The substance is “activated” by high temperatures, removing all the oxygen and changing its chemical structure to create much smaller particles with more surface area.
-The result is ultra-fine charcoal with millions of tiny pores that capture, bind, and remove poisons, heavy metals, chemicals, and intestinal gases.
+The substance is “activated” by high temperatures which change its chemical structure to create much smaller particles with more surface area.
+The result is ultra-fine charcoal with millions of tiny pores that bind to and help remove many heavy metals, chemicals and intestinal gases.
 Just 1.5 grams of activated charcoal powder has about the same surface area as a football field!

 Why use activated charcoal?

 Charcoal has been used for centuries as a multi-use remedy.
-Modern-day emergency medical teams have administered activated charcoal to soak up poisons or other toxins in a hospital setting.
+Modern-day emergency medical teams have administered activated charcoal to toxic poisoning patients as an emergency measure.
 It works through a process called “adsorption” (that’s ad, and not ab), which means “to bind to” rather than “to absorb.”

 Benefits of activated charcoal

-Ancient physicians used inactivated charcoal for a variety of medical purposes, including treating epilepsy and anthrax.
-In the early 20th century, medical journals began publishing research revealing activated charcoal as an antidote for poisons and a way to improve intestinal disorders.
-Current research supports these earlier practices of activated charcoal, and also introduces additional benefits to using it.
+In the early 19th century, medical journals began publishing research revealing activated charcoal as an antidote for poisons.
+Current research estimates support these earlier practices of activated charcoal, and also introduce additional benefits to using it.
 Here are just a few ways that activated charcoal works.

-Toxins from low-quality, processed food, and environmental pollution sap your energy and contribute to brain fog and digestive issues.
-Chronic exposure to toxins causes cellular damage, allergic reactions, compromised immunity, and rapid aging.
-Regular use of activated charcoal can remove unwanted toxins from your body, leaving you feeling renewed and more vibrant, often in minutes.
+Toxins from low-quality, processed food and environmental pollution sap your energy and contribute to brain fog and digestive issues.
+Chronic exposure to toxins causes cellular damage, allergic reactions, compromised immunity and rapid aging.
+Regular use of charcoal can remove unwanted toxins from your body so you can feel better, fast.

-After digesting foods like beans, the decomposition process from bacteria in your body break down the cellulose, generating some less-than-optimal byproducts like gas or diarrhea.
-Activated charcoal enters the digestive tract and counteracts this process by binding to byproducts and easing these digestive issues.
+After digesting foods like beans, bacteria in your body break down the cellulose, generating some less-than-optimal byproducts like gas or liquid stools.
+Charcoal enters the digestive tract and counteracts this process by binding to byproducts and easing these digestive issues.

 When to use activated charcoal